As head of Resourcing at KPMG, Alison Driscoll was responsible for staffing approximately 1.6 million projects per year.

 What is required specifically from the resource manager?

 All resource managers require resilience, strong negotiation and senior stakeholder management skills.
-They should have an ability to analyse and interpret specific resourcing data.
+They should have the ability to analyse and interpret specific resourcing data.
 As well as being accessible and open to staff to help provide meaningful work and development opportunities.

 With resourcing sitting at the heart of the business, are levels of investment appropriate?